What is Click-Through Rate?

 We’ll now move to a modeling exercise, which you can access by filling out the form below.

-Suppose a company’s ad in the past week had a total of 10,000 impressions with a total of 200 clicks.
+Suppose a company’s marketing department ran an ad in the past week that generated a total of 10,000 impressions and 200 clicks.

-If we enter those inputs into the formula from earlier, we arrive at a click-through rate (CTR) of 2%.
+If we enter those two inputs into the CTR formula from earlier, we arrive at a click-through rate (CTR) of 2.0%.